knpuniversity/oo/knpu/episode3/parent.md

 This means that we have a loop in our code, on index line 98 we call `getNameAndSpecs` and then on line 25 of `RebelShip` we call `getNameAndSpecs` again.
 This isn't working because when we call `$this->getNameAndSpecs`, it's literally calling this same method again inside of `RebelShip` not the parent function in `Ship`.

+## The parent Keyword

 The way you get this to call the parent function is with a special key word called `parent::`.

 Let's try this again in our browser, refresh, and checking our dropdown everything is working again.
 Except, maybe I could use a space here to make things look nicer.
 There we go.